roboes/neobroker-portfolio-importer/readme.md

 ##### Description

-- Scraps and imports portfolio asset information from Scalable Capital and Trade Republic.
+- Scrapes and imports portfolio asset information from Scalable Capital and Trade Republic.

 ##### Requirements